We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - Do things by the book.
 Avoid the temptation to pay ‘cash in hand’ or avoid paying relevant employee taxes and contributions.
 The ramifications for this sort of approach can be serious — if you get caught out, any economies made by cutting corners will be false ones.

-So far I’ve outlined a series of tasks which tick off a variety of conceptual, administrative, legal and operational boxes for your new venture.
+I’ve now outlined a series of tasks which tick off a variety of conceptual, administrative, legal and operational boxes for your new venture.

 Typically, this involves communicating the existence of your business on a variety of channels.
 The key ones to consider are: